Scholarships and Opportunities

 School of Education Scholarships

-Through the support of generous donors, the School of Education offers a number of scholarships to newly admitted graduate students.
-To be considered for any of the scholarship awards available, students must complete the School of Education scholarship application form, upload the required essay, and must demonstrate financial need by submitting a FAFSA for the academic year that corresponds to admission.
+Through the support of generous donors, the School of Education offers a number of scholarships to graduate students.
+To be considered for any of the scholarship awards available, students must complete the School of Education scholarship application form, upload the required essay, and must demonstrate financial need by submitting a FAFSA for the academic year.

-School of Education New Student Scholarships are one-time awards ranging from $500 – $1,500 for graduate students.
+School of Education Scholarships are one-time awards ranging from $500 – $1,500 for graduate students.
+Awardees are notified after the start of the semester.
 The following awards are available each semester:

 Ellen Dempsey Memorial Education Scholarship Endowment